Director:

 This awareness is putting pressure on landscapers and suppliers of fresh produce to become more familiar with these issues and to take a more responsible proactive approach to best management practices in delivering their products and services.

-The following training opportunities are offered to the commercial industry:
+The following training opportunities are available for the commercial industry:

 - Training for the mandatory pesticide certification license.
 This certification is required for all landscapers who apply any form of pesticide.